pramnora/php/README.md

 and, what happens to be the limits of their own 'imagination';
 also, is based on what that particular programming language either can/or else, can't do.

+**NOTE**: There are many different versions of PHP...I believe, the latest version is 8.
+-(Because, I'm not an *expert* in this language; therefore, I can't really begin to explain what the differences between them are...?)-

 ## Simple example PHP program codes...

 ### PHP Code comments